Master of Arts in Education (MAE)

 Second Emphasis Area

 It is possible to complete the MAE degree with more than one emphasis.
 Candidates completing a second emphasis area within one master’s degree program may not use coursework from one emphasis area to fulfill the requirements of the second.
-Further, students completing a second emphasis must successfully complete the Demonstration of Mastery task associated with that emphasis area.

 If the second area of emphasis is completed after the initial degree has been awarded, the student will not be issued an updated diploma, nor will the student be allowed to participate in the commencement ceremony a second time.
 However, the second emphasis will appear on the student's official University of Massachusetts Global transcript.